sameedmsiddiqui/lyra/README.md

 ## Usage (Example Workflow)

 `Lyra_example_streamlined.ipynb` is a standalone notebook designed for user-friendly operation of Lyra, without requiring coding.
-More sophisticated pipelines may use run_relso.ipynb as an example.
+A simpler version of this notebook is Lyra_APA_Isoform_prediction.ipynb, which runs the same default task as the original Lyra_example_streamlined.ipynb, but without a widget-based interface for entry of new datasets.
+More sophisticated pipelines may use run_relso.ipynb as an example, which uses the optimized FlashFFTConv kernels for additional speedups.

 For `Lyra_example_streamlined.ipynb`:
 1.  **Prepare Data:**